GaitGS: Temporal Feature Learning in Granularity and Span Dimension for Gait Recognition: Experiments

 \subsection{Comparison with State-of-the-Art Methods}

-\textbf{Evaluation on CASIA-B.} As shown in Table \ref{tab: CASIA-B}, our method achieves Rank-1 accuracy of 97.8\%, 94.4\% and 86.5\% on the NM, BG and CL conditions respectively.
-Compared to other methods, GaitGS performs best on NM condition, while it is 0.1\% lower than GaitGL \cite{lin2021gait} on BG condition and 0.6\% lower than GaitTransformer \cite{cui2022GaitTransformer} on CL condition.
-However, as shown in Table \ref{tab: Comparison with other methods}, our method achieves the average Rank-1 accuracy of 92.9\% for all conditions and outperforms other competitive methods such as GaitGL \cite{lin2021gait}, 3DLocal \cite{huang20213d}, CSTL \cite{Huang_2021_ICCV} and GaitTransformer \cite{cui2022GaitTransformer} by 1.1\%, 1.1\%, 1.0\% and 0.5\% respectively.
-These results can be attributed to our method’s enhanced ability to extract gait features and its powerful temporal modeling mechanism for granularity and span.
-In particular, GaitGS outperforms other methods on some parallel and vertical views due to its powerful temporal modeling ability and is less affected by the lack of spatial information.
+{\bf CASIA-B.} In \cref{tab: CASIA-B}, our method achieves 97.9\%, 94.6\%, and 86.9\% Rank-1 accuracy in NM, BG, and CL conditions.
+Compared to other methods, GaitGS performs exceptionally well in NM and BG conditions, with a slightly lower accuracy of 0.2\% than GaitTransformer~\cite{cui2022GaitTransformer} in CL condition.
+Considering the average Rank-1 accuracy across all conditions, our method excels with 93.1\%, surpassing GaitGL~\cite{Lin_2021_ICCV}, 3DLocal~\cite{huang20213d}, CSTL~\cite{Huang_2021_ICCV} and GaitTransformer~\cite{cui2022GaitTransformer} by 1.3\%, 1.3\%, 1.2\% and 0.7\% respectively.
+These remarkable results showcase the enhanced feature extraction capabilities of our method and robust temporal modeling mechanism.
+Furthermore, we evaluate our method using high-resolution images with $128 \times 88$ pixels.
+These high-resolution images provide richer spatial information, allowing our method to extract high-quality spatial features while efficiently modeling temporal ones.
+As shown in \cref{tab: CASIA-B}, our method achieves outstanding Rank-1 accuracy of 98.2\%, 96.5\%, and 89.7\% in NM, BG, and CL conditions.
+Notably, GaitGS outperforms all other methods in BG and CL conditions, achieving the highest average Rank-1 accuracy of 94.8\%.
+Its temporal modeling excels, especially in parallel and vertical views, where it is less influenced by the absence of spatial information.